 for calls off livestock export of sheep & goat from Nagpur city airport to Sharjah today.
 Pl cancel this export order forever.अहिंसा परमो धर्मhttps://t.co/XGOhFydddg https://t.co/s7YvosKplv

 "The ministry wanted to have an amicable solution.
-We will talk to the protestors and then we will decide the future course of action," a government official told Sputnik.
+We will talk to the protesters and then we will decide the future course of action," a government official told Sputnik.

 "Taking note of their protest, the ministry officials asked us to first hold talks with the Jain community before going ahead with the project," Mahatme told PTI.

-Earlier on Friday, members of the Sakal Jain Samaj who are against the project had taken out a massive protest march to Nagpur which hosts the headquarters of the Rashtriya Swayamsevak Sangh — the parent organization of the ruling party Bharatiya Janata Party (BJP).
+Earlier on Friday, members of the Sakal Jain Samaj who are against the project had staged a massive protest march to Nagpur, home to the headquarters of the Rashtriya Swayamsevak Sangh — the parent organization of the ruling party Bharatiya Janata Party (BJP).

 "We are strongly against this project.
 Once it starts, it will not remain restricted to Nagpur alone, but will spread to other parts of the country," Richa Jain, president of the Digamber Jain Mahasabha Samiti (Maharashtra), said.